 A Look at Self-Image in Kids

-According to Lyness (2018), kids with high self-esteem feel liked and accepted, feel confident and proud of who they are and think good things about themselves.
+Kids with high self-esteem feel liked, accepted, confident, and proud of who they are and think good things about themselves (Lyness, 2018).
 They also believe in themselves.
 These are all signs of a healthy self-image.

 Children with low self-esteem are often self-critical and feel like they aren’t as good as other kids.
 They also tend to focus more on their failings than on things they do well.
 Those with a poor self-image might also lack self-confidence and doubt that they can do things well.

 When kids feel good about themselves, they tend to have more confidence and try more new things.
 They are also much more likely to feel proud of the things they accomplish and can even deal with mistakes in a healthy way.